 A wide range of jobs and occupation fields require basic numerical computation skills, among which are operational, commercial, help desk, customer service, and administrative staff.
 These skills serve as evidence for basic education and intelligence, and can greatly affect the chances of getting a job.

-Who Takes Basic Maths Tests?A wide range of jobs require basic numerical computation skills, among which are operational, commercial, customer and administrative staff.
 There are many companies that require applicants to pass a numeracy test.
 To name but a few: the Boots literacy and numeracy test, the NHS literacy and numeracy test and the QTS numeracy test for those who wish to get a teachers qualification.
-Arithmetical fluency and numerical skills that are relevant to workplace tasks include non-calculator and calculator based operations and estimations.
-This is the reason why so many companies take advantage of technology and administer online numeracy tests.
+The Royal Navy psychometric test also contains a section of numeracy questions, as does the police test.

 The most common principles that are examined in these tests are: